 During this whole process, many will think about the situation and consider re-engaging.

-Reliable Tools To Craft And Send Re-engagement Emails
+Reliable Tools to Craft and Send Re-engagement Emails

-In order to send out re-engagement emails, you will need to use an email marketing tool that allows you to track customer engagement analytics, and segment them based on inactivity.
+To send out re-engagement emails, you will need to use an email marketing tool that allows you to track customer engagement analytics, and segment them based on inactivity, ensuring your email marketing campaigns are optimized for better response rates.

 Plus, you should be able to customize your emails with full control and set up email automation for inactivity.

-Following are a few tools that you will love to plan re-engagement email campaigns.
+The following are a few tools that you will love to use to plan re-engagement email campaigns.

 1. Mail Mint

-Mail Mint is an email marketing automation tool built for WordPress and WooCommerce.
 The plugin is designed to help you optimize your email marketing efforts through unlimited lead collection, easy lead management, fully customized email campaigns and sequences, lead segmentation, visual automation workflows, and many more.

 The plugin comes with detailed analytics on your leads along with several automation triggers to easily craft meaningful email series for your prospects.